Israel demands Russia apologise for ‘lie’ that Hitler had Jewish roots

 Officials from Yad Vashem, Israel’s Holocaust memorial, said Mr Lavrov was “propagating the inversion of the Holocaust by turning the victims into criminals on the basis of promoting a completely unfounded claim that Hitler was of Jewish descent”.

-“Equally serious is calling the Ukrainians in general, and president Zelensky in particular, Nazis.
+“Equally serious is calling the Ukrainians in general, and President Zelensky in particular, Nazis.
 This, among other things, is a complete distortion of the history and an affront to the victims of Nazism,” the statement added.

 Israel’s harsh criticism towards Moscow comes at a time when the country has sought to take a neutral position in the war.